Reggae’s Young Icons: 10 Jamaican Child Stars

 Legendary producer Henry “Junjo” Lawes discovered Billy Boyo when he was just 12 years old.
 In the early 1980s, Billy Boyo recorded some amazing hits with the powerful Roots Radics Band and the innovative young engineer Scientist.
 ‘One spliff a day’ is one notable example.
 Always under Junjo, Billy Boyo recorded the album “DJ Clash Volume 2” with fellow young deejay, Little Harry.

 In 1983, Billy Boyo (together with Ranking Toyan and yet another child star, Little John) went to London to work with producer Silver Kamel.
-Due to various reasons, it took almost twenty years before Billy Boyo’s album, “Zim Zim”, was released.
+Due to various reasons, it took almost twenty years before Billy Boyo’s album, “Zim Zim”, was released, after his death.

 Billy Boyo wasn’t a prolific recording artist, he was more of a live deejay rather than a recording artist.
 He died in 2000, according to most sources of a brain tumor.